hutchgrant/dart-worker/README.md

 </ol>

+<h3>Client</h3>

-Calls are made from a front end api, utilizing a POST request to a REST api, accompanied by the worker's generated key(see above).
+<p>Calls should be made from an authenticated front end api, utilizing a POST request to the dart-worker, accompanied by the worker's generated API key(see above).</p>

-Connect to the Server using a client POST function similar to this:
+<p>Connect to the Server using a client POST function similar to this:</p>
 ```
 String url = "http://127.0.0.1:4042"
 request = new HttpRequest();
 request.onReadyStateChange.listen(onData);
 request.open('POST', url);
-request.send('{"apikey":"$apikey", "coin":"BTC", "action":"getbalance", "params":["fee"] }');
+request.send('{"apikey":"$apikey", "coin":"BTC", "action":"getnewaddress", "params":{"uid":1, "account":"fee", "address":"", "recipient":"", "amount":""} }');
 ```